lorenzo-asquini/Simple-Custom-Audio-Player/README.md

 In [script.js](script.js):

--Change the interval of the handler to make it more responsive:
+-Change the interval of the handler to make it more or less responsive:

 `setInterval( function() { handlePlayerStats(parentId);}, 500);`